dyhes/zulip/docs/development/setup-recommended.md

 ### Step 3: Start the development environment

-Change into the zulip directory and tell vagrant to start the Zulip development environment with `vagrant up`:
+Change into the zulip directory and tell vagrant to start the Aloha development environment with `vagrant up`:

 ```bash